Saturday, December 19, 2020

 Except for such a heavenly musician coming down from above,

-Encountering his like in the world of mortals is really rare.
+Encountering her like in the world of mortals is really rare.

 More information: